-“Pragelato” top and “Combin” shorts can be found on the MOOV360 shop
+Top “Pragelato” and shorts “Combin” available at the MOOV360 shop

-We find that many runners have developed the habit of running between their two ventilatory thresholds.
-This pace, which gives the impression of being fast without causing pain, nevertheless offers few physiological benefits.
+We observe that many runners have developed the habit of running between their two ventilatory thresholds.
+This pace, which gives the impression of being fast without causing suffering, offers few physiological benefits.

-Know that it is important to run slowly .
+Remember that it's important to run slowly .

-All athletes (even the most elite) run between 70% and 90% of the time at a comfortable pace (around 60% max HR).
+All athletes (even the greatest elites) run between 70% and 90% of the time at a comfortable pace (around 60% of max heart rate).

 But what are the benefits of moderate-intensity running?
 The professionals at La Clinique Du Coureur recently revealed them: